-Farmers must adhere to all the required practices and are encouraged to use other environmentally responsible and ethical practices, listed below.
+Farmers in our program must adhere to all the required practices and are encouraged to use other environmentally responsible and ethical practices, listed below.
+To learn more, explore our animal criteria and crop criteria.

-Synthetic sprays contain harmful chemicals that pollute our waterways, putting ecosystems and human health at risk.
-Known & Grown farmers do not use synthetic sprays on their crops or in their pastures (unless required by a government-funded conservation program such as the Conservation Stewardship Program).
+No synthetic chemicals applied on crops or in pastures (unless required by a government-funded conservation program such as the Conservation Stewardship Program).

-Farms in close proximity to other farms that use synthetic chemicals must create adequate buffers to prevent drift from chemicals.
+Farms in close proximity to other farms that use synthetic chemicals must work to create adequate buffers to prevent drift from harmful chemicals.

 Suggested Practices